LackOfMorals/lackofmorals.github.io/_posts/2025-02-25-graphql-aura-v7-library.md

 ---
 layout: post
-title: "Generate the schema for GraphQL for Neo4j AuraDB beta"
+title: "Using Neo4j GraphQL Introspector with the forthcoming v7 library"
 description: "Using introspector with v7 library"
 tags: Neo4j Aura GraphQL
 ---

-# Generate the schema for GraphQL for Neo4j AuraDB beta
+# Using Neo4j GraphQL Introspector with v7 library

 In our roadmap [blog](https://neo4j.com/blog/developer/neo4j-graphql-library-roadmap/) we outlined what to expect in GraphQL releases across 2025.
 One of those items is v7 of the library that introduces several changes that will massively reduce schema size to improve server startup and query time.